cmss13-devs/cmss13/tgui/docs/component-reference.md

 **Props:**

-- `popperContent: InfernoNode` - The content that will be put inside the popper.
+- `content: ReactNode` - The content that will be put inside the popper.
-- `options?: { ... }` - An object of options to pass to `createPopper`.
-See [https://popper.js.org/docs/v2/constructors/#options], but the one you want most is `placement`.
-Valid placements are "bottom", "top", "left", and "right".
-You can affix "-start" and "-end" to achieve something like top left or top right respectively.
-You can also use "auto" (with an optional "-start" or "-end"), where a best fit will be chosen.
+- `isOpen: boolean` - Whether or not the popper is open.
-- `additionalStyles: { ... }` - A map of CSS styles to add to the element that will contain the popper.
+- `onClickOutside?: (e) => void` - A function that will be called when the user clicks outside of the popper.
+- `placement?: string` - The placement of the popper.
+See [https://popper.js.org/docs/v2/constructors/#placement]

 ### `ProgressBar`